 - A Simple Extraction – This is the most common manner in which a tooth might be removed.
 First, the tooth is loosened using an instrument called an elevator.
 After the tooth is loose, an oral health professional will use forceps to take the tooth out of the jaw.

 - A Surgical Extraction – If the tooth has not yet broken through the gum, a dental surgeon will perform something called a surgical extraction.
 The first step is to numb the tooth with a local anesthetic.
 Then, an incision is made in the gum tissue.
 Finally, the dentist will remove the tooth after enlarging the socket to make the process easier.

-An oral health professional at our general dentistry will clearly explain the process before it begins.
+A dental professional at our general dentistry practice will clearly explain the process before it begins.

 The Recovery Process

-After a tooth has been removed, it is normal to be sore for a few days.
+After a tooth has been removed, it is normal for a patient to be sore for a few days.
 The dentist might recommend over-the-counter anti-inflammatory medications to make the process easier.
-If this is not enough, the dentist might prescribe stronger pain medication.
+If this is not enough, your dentist might prescribe stronger pain medication.
 These medications are used sparingly because of their potential side effects.